dotnet/docs-aspire/docs/extensibility/custom-resources.md

 ## Add a .NET service project to the app host for testing

-Once .NET Aspire can successfully launch the MailDev component, it's time to consume the connection information for MailDev within a .NET project.
+Once .NET Aspire can successfully launch the MailDev integration, it's time to consume the connection information for MailDev within a .NET project.
 In .NET Aspire it's common for there to be a _hosting package_ and one or more _component packages_.
 For example consider:

 - **Hosting package**: Used to represent resources within the app model.
   - `Aspire.Hosting.Redis`